 (f) in the creation of access tracks for fire hazard reduction in accordance with a management programme.

+[Regulation 21 amended: SL 2023/14 r.
+12.]

 22A.
 Vessels unattended, and moorings, on land, restrictions on

 (1) A person must not leave a vessel unattended for 8 hours or more above the high water mark in the Riverpark or development control area unless —